wbinnssmith/react-redo/README.md

 # React Redo

 Everybody's favorite demonstration app of the frontend!
-Build with react and redux for the user interface, and express and node for a simple api.
+Built with react and redux for the user interface, and express and node for a simple api.
 Uses bookshelf for a lightweight ORM to interface with the database.

 Todos are sent over HTTP from the browser and persisted in a local database (sqlite3 in development).